Role-players and Rehearsal Interpreters

-What is a role-player?
+What is a role-player and rehearsal interpreter?

 Some of our interpreting tests include live role play dialogues.
-During these interpreting tests, the role-players act out a conversation.
+During these interpreting tests, role-players act out a conversation.
 For example, an English-speaking doctor will discuss a health matter with a patient who speaks another language (we refer to this as a “LOTE”: a language other than English).
 The test candidate will interpret between the two speakers.
 The tests are video and audio recorded to allow it to be marked by NAATI.

-This is integral to our interpreter certification tests, as we can ensure they closely resemble real-life situations that interpreters will find themselves in.
+Both roles are integral to our interpreter certification tests, as we can ensure they closely resemble real-life situations that interpreters will find themselves in.
 It also allows us to assess specific skills that are vital to professional interpreting, such as interactional management.

 Training